buzzm/mongomtimport/README.md

 ```
 usage: mongomtimport -d db -c collection [ options ] importFile [ importfile ... ]
 importFile is a CR-delimited JSON or CSV file just like mongoimport would consume.
-File will be divided down by numThreads and a starting region assigned to each thread.
+File will be divided down by threads and a starting region assigned to each thread.
 Each region will be processed by a thread, parsing the CR-delimited JSON and adding
 the DBObject to a bulk operations buffer.
-When the listSize is reached, the bulk insert is executed.
+When the bulksize is reached, the bulk insert is executed.
-Smallish document sizes (~256 bytes) will benefit from larger listSize
+Smallish document sizes (~1K bytes) will benefit from larger bulksize
-Default numThreads is 1 and default listSize is 16
+Default threads is 1 and default bulksize is 16

 If only one importFile is specified and it names a directory, then ALL files in
 that directory will be processed.
 All options will apply to all the files